softjunkorg/packages/packages/ui/README.md

 # @softjunk/ui

-An ui package for be used on the framework ui's for speeding up the code developing
+A ReactJS Typescript package that helps developers on UI, who use the Softjunk framework, to speed up their development.
+It has many features and compiles faster and in a smaller size using ESBuild.
+Use it with React.
+(ONLY USE WITH REACT)

+## 🔌 Dependencies

+-   React: 18 <=

-## Installation
+## 🚀 Installation

 Install the package by running